-We have audited the financial statements of Northwestern Local School District, Wayne County, Ohio (District) as of and for the years ended June 30, 2005, and have issued our report thereon dated November 15, 2005, wherein we noted the District has improperly utilized accounting practices the Auditor of State prescribes only for governmental entities not required to prepare annual financial reports in accordance with accounting principles generally accepted in the United States of America.
+We have audited the financial statements of Northwestern Local School District, Wayne County, Ohio (District) as of and for the year ended June 30, 2006, and have issued our report thereon dated October 3, 2006, wherein we noted the District followed the cash basis of accounting rather than accounting principles generally accepted in the United States of America.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.